top of page

 20 The sun shall be turned into darkness, and the moon into blood, before that great and notable Day (broad sense) of the Lord come.

-Here Peter, speaking to those gathered on the Day of Pentecost, quotes a prophecy of Joel's (Acts 2:16-21).
-One thing is very evident in this verse: The phenomena concerning the sun and the moon here being spoken of will occur before the Day of the Lord commences.
-Note that these phenomena parallel exactly what John sees after the 6th Seal is opened in Revelation chapter six.
+Here, Peter is speaking to those gathered on the Day of Pentecost and quotes from a prophecy of Joel's (Acts 2:16-21/Joel 2:28-32).
+One thing is very evident in this verse: The phenomena being spoken of concerning the sun and the moon will precede the beginning of the Day of the Lord.
+Note that these phenomena parallel exactly with what John sees after the 6th Seal is opened in Revelation chapter six.
 In verse 12, he writes, "And I beheld when He had opened the sixth seal, and, lo, there was a great earthquake; and the sun became black as sackcloth of hair, and the moon became as blood."
-If what John beheld at this time is the fulfillment of Joel's prophecy, we have an important reference point, not only for when the 6th Seal will be opened, but also for when the period of the last days' Day of the Lord judgment will commence.
-Be mindful of how this ties in with the next reference.
+Then, in verse 17, the people exclaim, "For the great day of His wrath is come; and who shall be able to stand?"
+We can easily (and rightly) understand this as indicating when the time of God's last days' Day of the Lord judgment will come.
+What John beheld at this time was the fulfillment of Joel's prophecy, which gives us an important reference point, not only for when the 6th Seal will be opened, but also for when the period of God's last days' judgment upon this world will actually commence.
+Be mindful of how this ties in with our next reference.

 REFERENCE #2